anyeZHY/GEFF/README.md

 We drew our inspirations from the papers [PIXIE](https://github.com/YadiraF/PIXIE) & [SimCLR](https://github.com/google-research/simclr) and the course [CS231n, Stanford University](http://cs231n.stanford.edu).

-The computations in this paper were run on the cluster supported by the high-performance computing platform of SJTU Student Innovation Center.
+The computations in this project were run on the cluster supported by the high-performance computing platform of SJTU Student Innovation Center.

 ## Development Team